+3.1 The classification of advances into Standard, Sub-Standard, Doubtful Assets and Loss Assets as well as provision on non performing advances has been arrived at in accordance with the guidelines issued by the Reserve Bank of India from time to time.
+In addition to this general provision is made on following categories of standard assets as per RBI guidelines as under:

+Category Provision (%)

+Direct advances to Agricultural and SME Sector 0.25%

+Advances to Commercial Real Estate 1.00%

+Commercial Real Estate-Residential House Sector 0.75%

+Other Standard Advances 0.40%

-- 3.1 The classification of advances into Standard, Sub-Standard, Doubtful Assets and Loss Assets as well as provision on non performing advances has been arrived at in accordance with the guidelines issued by the Reserve Bank of India from time to time.
-In addition to this, in accordance with RBI guidelines, a general provision on standard assets is made @ 0.40% of the outstanding amount except in case of direct advances to Agricultural and SME sector @ 0.25%, Advances to Commercial Real Estate @ 1.00%, Commercial Real Estate-Residential House Sector @ 0.75%. - 3.2 Advances against security of Bank's own Fixed Deposits, National Savings Certificates, Life Insurance Corporation Policies, Indira Vikas Patra, Kisan Vikas Patra are not considered as Non-Performing Assets in accordance with the guidelines issued by the Reserve Bank of India. - 3.3 In arriving at the provisioning, for determining the value of securities, the value as per the latest valuation reports, wherever available, of the assets mortgaged is considered.
-In case of stock the value as per last stock statement submitted by the borrowers is taken into consideration and in case of fixed assets, the depreciated value of the assets is generally considered. - 3.4 Overdue interest in respect of non-performing advances is provided for separately under "Overdue Interest Reserve" and is not recognized in the Profit and Loss Account until received as per the directives issued by RBI.
+3.2 Advances against security of Bank's own Fixed Deposits, National Savings Certificates, Life Insurance Corporation Policies, Indira Vikas Patra, Kisan Vikas Patra are not considered as Non-Performing Assets in accordance with the guidelines issued by the Reserve Bank of India.

+- 3.3 In arriving at the provisioning, for determining the value of securities, the value as per the latest valuation reports, wherever available, of the assets mortgaged is considered.
+In case of stock the value as per last stock statement submitted by the borrowers is taken into consideration and in case of fixed assets, the depreciated value of the assets is generally considered. - 3.4 Overdue interest in respect of non-performing advances is provided for separately under "Overdue Interest Reserve" and is not recognized in the Profit and Loss Account until received, as per the directives issued by RBI.